heniczyna/blog/_posts/2020-08-04-Hello-World.md

 print("Hello World!")
 ```

-Different way of highlighting the code:
+Different way (native for Jekyll) of highlighting the code with line numbers:

 {% highlight python linenos %}